shlomo-hadar/Robot-GUI/README.md

 # Robot-GUI

-project was conducted on a system with OS ubuntu 20.04 and the noetic ros distrobution
+project was conducted on a system with an ubuntu 20.04 OS and the noetic ros distrobution

 required libraries in python:
     tkinter